 Jefferson's "diagrams" and "crotchets" gained him a reputation as an amateur architect and occasionally he was called upon for designs.
-In July 1821 he received a letter from Charles Yancey of Buckingham County, Virginia, who inquired, "believing that you have devoted much of your valuable time and reflection to subjects of architecture, I have taken the liberty to trespass upon your time and talents (a common stock) which we all seem to have a right to draw upon, growing out of a long and useful life devoted both to publick and private good, to draft for us a plan of our Court house, as much in detail as will comport with your convenience."
-In a matter of eleven days from when Yancey wrote, Jefferson responded, "I duly received your favor of the 12th and cheerfully undetook a compliance with your request.
-I now inclose the drawings you desired.
-Everything proposed in them is in the plainest style, and will be cheap, altho’ requiring skill in the workmanship.
-Without that it will be rendered barbarous in the execution.
-Of one truth I have hail great experience that ignorant workmen are always dearest."
+In July 1821, he received a letter from Charles Yancey of Buckingham County, Virginia, who inquired, "believing that you have devoted much of your valuable time & reflection to Subjects of Architecture, I have taken the liberty to trespass upon your time & talents (a Common Stock) which we all seem to have a right to draw upon, growing out of a long & useful life devoted both to publick & private good; to draft for us a plan of our Court house, as much in detail as will Comport with your Convenience."7 In a matter of eleven days from when Yancey wrote, Jefferson responded, "I duly recieved your favor of the 12th and chearfully undertook a compliance with your request.
+I now inclose the drawings you desired. every thing proposed in them is in the plainest style, and will be cheap altho’ requiring skill in the workmanship. without this it will be rendered barbarous in the execution. of one truth I have had great experience that ignorant workmen are always dearest."
 He then explained some of the particulars of the building.
-His final recommendation: "I would advise you to cover with tin instead of shingles."
-It was here that he stated "it is the lightest, and most durable cover in the world.
-We know that it will last 100 years, and how much more we do not know."
+His final recommendation: "I would advise you to cover with tin, instead of shingles."
+It was here that he stated "it is the lightest, & most durable cover in the world. we know that it will last 100. years, & how much more we do not know."8

 There were others who wrote seeking Jefferson's wisdom on the use of tin.
-To James Paxton in 1824 he cautioned "I would advise against painting it.
-It certainly does no good, and possibly may corrode the tin."
-He said some workmen put the tin on in whole sheets (13 1/4 by 10 1/8 inches) but he claimed that "the half sheet is what 100 years of experience elsewhere has approved.
-In larger pieces it may contract and dilate too sensibly."
+To James Paxton in 1824, he cautioned, "I would advise against painting it. it certainly does no good, and possibly may corrode the tin."
+He said some workmen put the tin on in whole sheets (13¼ by 10⅛ inches) but he claimed that "the half sheet is what 100 years of experience elsewhere has approved, in larger pieces it may contract and dilate too sensibly."10

-When a Mr. Pryor from Nashville, Tennessee wrote him about problems with his tin roof Jefferson speculated that, "if your tin covering has failed, it must have been from unskilfulness.
-Perhaps it has been put on in the whole sheets, or plain like shingles, which will not do.
-Altho the operation is so simple that any person of common sense may learn it in 3 hours as well as 3 years it would take sheets of writing to give all its details."
+When Nicholas B. Pryor from Nashville, Tennessee, wrote him about problems with his tin roof Jefferson speculated that, "if your tin covering has failed, it must have been from unskilfulness. perhaps it has been put on in whole sheets, or plain like shingles, which will not do. altho the oper[atio]n is so simple that any person of common sense may learn it in 3. hours as well as 3. years, it would take sheets of writing to give all it’s details."11

-Jefferson's more than half century of experience with roofs might well have led him to reflect philosophically on the merits of roofing systems: but what would he have written, what instruction given, in response to Francis's news that the roof at Poplar Forest was leaking not in one but a hundred place?
-One suspects that in a dialogue between the Head and the Heart, the Heart would have been troubled but the Head, with reason firmly fixed, apt to repeat the admonition to John Hemmings from 1819: "Miss no opportunity of every possible further search whenever rain falls, because if the cause can be unquestionably ascertained, we can remedy it."13
+Jefferson's more than half century of experience with roofs might well have led him to reflect philosophically on the merits of roofing systems: but what would he have written, what instruction given, in response to Francis Eppes's news that the roof at Poplar Forest was leaking not in one but in a hundred places?
+One suspects that in a dialogue between the Head and the Heart, the Heart would have been troubled but the Head, with reason firmly fixed, apt to repeat the admonition to John Hemmings from 1819: "miss no opportunity of every possible further search whenever rain falls, because if the cause can be unquestionably ascertained, we can remedy it."13